jopamo/wget/docs/scheduler.md

 # Download Scheduler (`scheduler`)

-**Status Note**: This component is **planned but not yet implemented**.
-The current codebase uses simpler synchronous download coordination.
+**Status Note**: This component is **IMPLEMENTED AND OPERATIONAL**.
+The scheduler manages concurrent downloads with global and per-host limits, retry logic, and job completion tracking.

 **Goal:** Coordinate multiple `http_transaction` tasks, enforce global and per-host concurrency limits, handle retries, and decide which URL to fetch next.
 The scheduler is the high-level controller for downloads.